2020 Western States Government Information Virtual Conference

 The Western States Government Information Virtual Conference is a free, biennial conference hosted by Government Information Librarians in the Western States and open to all.
-This year's theme was Trusted to Serve: Promoting Quality Government Services in Libraries.
+The 2020 theme was Trusted to Serve: Promoting Quality Government Services in Libraries.
 This year's conference was held on August 5-6, 2020.
+The next conference will take place in Summer 2022.
+Recordings, slides, and handouts are available in the Conference Archive

 - Title: The Wild West in 2020: The Census, COVID-19 and Elections (with Redistricting Just Months Away)